Planetary Review in the Light of Vedic Astrology

 Which is the hottest planet?

-Venus is the hottest planet in the solar system due to its thick atmosphere, which traps heat through an extreme greenhouse effect.
+Venus is the hottest luminous body in the solar system due to its thick atmosphere, which traps heat through an extreme greenhouse effect.

 Is Mars a girl or boy?